Needham & Company LLC Raises Zebra Technologies (NASDAQ:ZBRA) Price Target to $525.00

 Zebra Technologies (NASDAQ:ZBRA) had its target price upped by Needham & Company LLC from $515.00 to $525.00 in a report published on Wednesday morning, Analyst Price Targets reports.
 They currently have a buy rating on the industrial products company’s stock.

 Other research analysts have also recently issued reports about the stock.
+Northcoast Research upgraded shares of Zebra Technologies from a neutral rating to a buy rating and set a $560.00 price objective for the company in a report on Monday, March 29th.
 Morgan Stanley reiterated an underweight rating and set a $410.00 price objective (up from $380.00) on shares of Zebra Technologies in a report on Tuesday, April 27th.
-Zacks Investment Research upgraded shares of Zebra Technologies from a hold rating to a buy rating and set a $574.00 price objective for the company in a report on Friday, February 26th.
-Northcoast Research upgraded shares of Zebra Technologies from a neutral rating to a buy rating and set a $560.00 price objective for the company in a report on Monday, March 29th.
-Finally, William Blair reiterated a market perform rating on shares of Zebra Technologies in a report on Friday, February 19th.
+William Blair reiterated a market perform rating on shares of Zebra Technologies in a report on Friday, February 19th.
+Finally, Zacks Investment Research upgraded shares of Zebra Technologies from a hold rating to a buy rating and set a $574.00 price objective for the company in a report on Friday, February 26th.
 One analyst has rated the stock with a sell rating, two have assigned a hold rating and six have assigned a buy rating to the company.
 Zebra Technologies presently has a consensus rating of Buy and a consensus price target of $435.57.

 ZBRA opened at $488.58 on Wednesday.
 Zebra Technologies has a 1-year low of $215.52 and a 1-year high of $518.66.
 The company has a current ratio of 0.79, a quick ratio of 0.42 and a debt-to-equity ratio of 0.55.
 The company has a market cap of $26.12 billion, a P/E ratio of 53.75 and a beta of 1.54.
 The company has a fifty day moving average price of $488.23 and a two-hundred day moving average price of $419.84.